Railway Signals Points and Tracks Indications

 Indications of main aspect should include lamp proving.

 ON and OFF aspect indications must be derived from the relay controlling the signal aspects.

-For indirectly fed signals RGPR and H/DGPR which are controlled by HR are taken to the control centre to use in signal indication circuits.
+For indirectly fed signals RGPR and H/DGPR which are controlled by HR are taken to the control center to use in signal indication circuits.

-For position light signals associated with main aspect are to be provided with OFF indication.
+For position light signals associated with the main aspect are to be provided with an OFF indication.

 For independent position light signals both ON and OFF indications are provided.